-This lovely walk combines some of the best sights in Torquay town with its beautifully wild coastline.
+If you're looking for things to do in Torquay then this lovely walk combines some of the best sights in Torquay town with its beautifully wild coastline.

 From Lincombe Hall, walk past the renowned Kents Cavern where you take the tranquil woodland path by Ilsham Valley green.
 You’ll see Meadfoot Beach below, a popular wild swimming spot.
 Enjoy expansive views across the bay towards Orestone Rock and Thatcher Rock, green bergs that flutter with Guillemot and Kittiwake seabirds.

 The coast path then winds up past Hope’s Nose to steep Walls Hill.
 The landscape is striking, think staggering limestone pillars and ancient fossils.
 As you walk, you are rewarded with slices of cool blue, as Anstey's cove becomes visible through the greenery.
 This is truly one of the most stunning coastal walks in South Devon!

 Begin this coastal walk on the charming sands of Broadsands beach, a popular haunt with local families, but take the lesser travelled route around Churston Point towards Elberry Cove.

 Begin on charming Broadsands beach, a popular haunt with local families, but take the lesser travelled route around Churston Point.
 You’ll come to the far quieter and more secluded Elberry Cove.